GravityPDF/gravity-pdf-documentation/docs/v6/users/v5-to-v6-migration.md

 ### Removed Files

-The following files have been removed from Gravity PDF:
+The following files have been removed from Gravity PDF and may affect developers who've manually included functionality from them:

 ```text
 bower_components/backbone.modelbinder/Backbone.ModelBinder.min.js